 Thank you for your patience.

-If your results indicate that you qualify for priority registration, go to LancerPoint one week before registration begins to lookup your new registration day and time.
+After you apply and receive confirmation that you qualify, go to LancerPoint one week before registration begins (check the registration calendar) to look up your new registration day and time.

-Once your PCC Complete status is granted, there is no reversal of your one-time only registration priority.
+Once your PCC Complete date is granted, there is no reversal of this one-time only priority.

-Still have questions about the PCC Complete?
-Ask a counselor using our Online Counseling form.
+Still have questions about PCC Complete?
+Ask an online counselor!